philwhiles/frettler/README.md

 The instrument 'banjo' will assume the fifth string starts at the fifth fret - if you want the display for a banjo having all strings full length, just use any instrument other than banjo with --strings A,B,C,etc.

-### Scales/Modes
-- major_scale
-- minor_scale
-- melodic_minor_scale
-- harmonic_minor_scale
-- major_pentatonic_scale
-- minor_pentatonic_scale
-- blues_scale
-- dorian_mode
-- mixolydian_mode
-- lydian_mode
-- ionian_mode
-- aeolian_mode
-- locrian_mode

-### Chords
-- major_triad
-- minor_triad
-- diminished_triad
-- major_quadriad
-- minor_quadriad
-- diminished_quadriad
-- minor_major_quadriad

-### Chord Fingering Calculation
-The chord calculation used in the 'vertical' view is still a work in progress.
-It appears to work for standard six string guitar, open string chords, but for anything else, take the chord fingerings calculated with a pinch of salt.
-For instance the chord calculation for C Major with a seven string guitar is a bit out of whack, and that is probably an indication that it will fall short elsewhere.
+### Scales/Modes/Chords
+Frettler maps the scale or chord name provided to an internal representation of its interval pattern.
+Whichever is provided will determine how Frettler deals with it and displays it.
+To aid the bash tab completion, and to make scales stand out from chords, each is prefixed with 'scale_', 'mode_' or 'chord_'. ie if you enter the Frettler command as far as 'scale' then hit tab, it can show you only the scales.

+- scale_chromatic
+- scale_major
+- scale_melodic_minor
+- scale_harmonic_minor
+- scale_major_pentatonic
+- scale_minor
+- scale_minor_pentatonic
+- scale_blues
+- mode_aeolian
+- mode_dorian_
+- mode_mixolydian
+- mode_lydian
+- mode_ionian
+- mode_locrian
+- chord_min11
+- chord_dom11
+- chord_9flat5
+- chord_m7add9
+- chord_7sharp9
+- chord_7flat9
+- chord_dom9
+- chord_maj69
+- chord_maj9
+- chord_min9
+- chord_dim7
+- chord_7sharp5
+- chord_7flat5
+- chord_min7
+- chord_aug7
+- chord_maj7
+- chord_dom7
+- chord_min6
+- chord_maj6
+- chord_minmaj7
+- chord_min7flat5
+- chord_7plus
+- chord_7sus4
+- chord_add9
+- chord_add11
+- chord_aug
+- chord_dim
+- chord_min
+- chord_sus2
+- chord_sus4
+- chord_maj

+### Chord fingerings
+I am working on a version of the vertical view which can display fingering for a given chord.
+It appears to work for standard six string guitar, open string chords, but for anything else, it currently gets it wrong.
+I am finding it difficult to write the code that can make the right decisions, and am debating abandoning this feature or possibly taking a different approach, and rather than try to analyse the possible note candidates and choose the appropriate fingering, instead use a database of common chord fingerings and apply them with some fretbaord shifting to the chord in question.

 Any and all contributions to the rules needed to select the appropriate frets for a chord are welcomed.

 ### Tab Completion